 Please avoid eating a meal or drinking caffeine 1-hour before class.
 If you need a pick-me-up before class, have something light like a banana or a small handful of nuts 20-minutes before start of class.

 Sessions can be tailored to support pregnant and post-natal yoginis.
 Relax, stretch and breath with confidence, comfort, and support.
 If you have recently given birth, please wait for a minimum of 6 weeks, before returning to your practise.
+Please indicate relevant details at the time of your booking and on your HEALTH QUESTIONNAIRE.
+If your health changes after you have submitted your questionnaire please let me know as soon as possible.
+Please also ensure that you complete your details in your profile (and update them if/when they change) - especially about your health and injuries, so that I can make sure classes are safe and appropriate for you.
 Please see my blog post called - Supporting pregnancy; before, during and after - and contact me to discuss how to maintain a safe practise.

 Classes are held at various locations.
 Some venues have their own parking.
 Others have parking a short walk away.
-Details about parking is included in individual event listings.
+Details about parking will be included in your event booking confirmation email.

 If you think you might be running late for your class, please email or text me in advance.
 Please respect the first 15 minutes of class, where fellow yogis will be in relaxation.
 Please wait until the warm up asana commences before coming into the room.

-If a class is not going ahead I will endeavour to let you know the week before.
-If a class needs to be cancelled at last minute I will contact you using the details you provide at the time of booking or on your HEALTH QUESTIONNAIRE (therefore please let me know if your details change).
-You are welcome to call or text me on 07941 508 004 to check if a class is going ahead.
+If a class is not going ahead I will endeavour to let you know with as much notice as possible.
+If a class needs to be cancelled at last minute I will contact you using the details you provide at the time of booking and/or on your HEALTH QUESTIONNAIRE.
+Therefore, please ensure that you update your health questionnaire and all details in your profile so that I have the correct contact details for you at all times.
+You are also welcome to call or text me on 07941 508 004 to check if a class is going ahead.

 - Use the bathroom before class to avoid interruptions later.

-- Patanjali’s 8 limbs of yoga (especially the yamas and niyamas) remind us to be kind, gentle and honest with ourselves.
-Listen and trust your body.
-Be open to any messages that it may wish to tell you – Let your body and mind guide you in your practise at all times.
-Do not compare yourself with other participants within the class, work entirely at your own pace.
+- Patanjali's 8 Limbs of Yoga (especially the yamas and niyamas) remind us to be kind, honest and gentle with ourselves.
+Listen and trust your body at all times.
+Be open to any messages that it may wish to tell you.
+Please let your body and mind guide you in your practise.
+Avoid comparing yourself with other participants within the class.
+Work entirely at your own pace.

 - Focus on your breath.
 Allow your breath to be slow and controlled throughout the practise, the inhalation and exhalation should be the same length.
 If your mind begins to wander, simply come back to the natural rhythm of your breath.

-- If you wish to rest at any time, a seated position, reclined position or child's pose is always an option.
+- If you wish to rest at any time, a seated position, reclined position or child's pose is always a good option.
 Rest, connect with your breath, tune into your body and re-join the movement whenever you are ready.